5 Tips For Protecting Your Personal Information and Avoiding Identity Theft

 Did you know that identity theft occurs every 22 seconds?

-Identity thieves are resourceful.
-They use a variety of ways to steal information.
-Ask anyone that has been a victim and they will tell you its takes time, money and LOTS of patience to resolve.
+Identity thieves use a variety of ways to steal information – ask anyone that has been a victim and they will tell you it takes time, money and LOTS of patience to resolve.
 Not only can thieves wreak havoc with your finances, credit history and reputation, they can get medical treatment on your health insurance, file a tax return in your name and get your refund.
 In extreme cases they may even give your name to police during an arrest.

 How to Tell if Your Information Has Been Stolen

 First, it’s important to recognize the signs of suspicious behavior and identity theft.
 Here are a few common occurrence that should set off your radar for further investigation:

 - You get a notice that your information was compromised by a data breach at a company where you do business or have an account

 - The IRS notifies you that more than one tax return was filed in your name or you have income from an employer you don’t work for

 - Your health plan rejects your legitimate medical claim because records show you’ve reached your benefits limit